Pisces-Project/Pisces-Geometry/docs/source/reference/fields/buffers.rst

 and wrapped by the buffer class.
 There are a number of ways to enter the buffer resolution pipeline:

 1. Using the :func:`~fields.buffers.base.buffer_from_array` function.
-2. Equivalently, each :class:`~fields.buffers.base.BufferBase` has :meth:`~fields.buffers.base.BufferBase.resolve` which
-   is a simple alias for option 1.
-3. Finally, PyMetric provides a number of utility functions in :mod:`~fields.buffers.utilities` like :func:`~fields.buffers.utilities.zeros` or :func:`~fields.buffers.utilities.buffer` which all enter the resolution process.
+2. Finally, PyMetric provides a number of utility functions in :mod:`~fields.buffers.utilities` like :func:`~fields.buffers.utilities.buffer_zeros` or :func:`~fields.buffers.utilities.buffer` which all enter the resolution process.

 .. note::